TENANT BLACKLIST AND TENANT SCREENING COMPANIES

 Tenant Fair Chance Act

-As of February 2010, the City Council passed legislation that requires management companies, broker’s offices or Landlords who are renting an apartment in a building with more than 5 units are required to notify prospective tenants of whether or not they use tenant screening reports.
-The law mandates that these companies or groups post visibly in their officesthe name of the tenant screening bureau used and the address of that company.
+New York City law requires management companies, broker’s offices or landlords who are renting an apartment in a building with more than 5 units to notify prospective tenants of whether or not they use tenant screening reports.
+The law mandates that these companies or groups post visibly in their offices the name of the tenant screening bureau used and the address of that company.
 If the management company/ landlord or brokers use written applications, they must include in writing 1) whether or not they use a tenant screening report, 2) if so, what company they use, and 3) how to contact that office so that a tenant can request a free annual copy of their report.
 With this information, a tenant can obtain a copy of their report and attempt to clear up any erroneous information on their record before applying for future housing.
-You can find a copy of the Tenant Fair Chance Act here.

 What to do